Mobile Paywall

 Tracked Selection

-The launch of the new paywall design addressed the user funnel drop-off by growing key business metrics and uncovered further opportunities.
+An A/B test was run to quantitatively validate the new paywall design.
+We successfully addressed the user funnel drop-off by growing key business metrics and uncovering further opportunities.